anamikabharali/anamikabharali/README.md

 - **Background:** MS in Computer Software Engineering (Northeastern University)
 - **Experience:** 4 years as a Data Scientist / AI explorer with Amazon, Tata, and now Humanitarians AI
-- **What I do:** Build data-driven solutions, currently AI solutions (I hate that this is trending right now 🙄)
+- **What I do:** Build data-driven solutions, currently AI solutions as per the requirements of Business
 - **Hobbies:** Trained in tennis, love squash & swimming.
 I love to sing.
 Boxing and surfing are on the list.
 For now?
 Aiming at being a Pilates/gym girly.

 <br>Some recent sparkles ✨: Top Voice Badge on LinkedIn (https://www.linkedin.com/in/anamikabharali/)